 - If you need help right away, call 911.

-- If you want to report a crime that has already occurred, or if you want to follow-up on filing charges, you must contact the law enforcement agency that responds to the area where the alleged crime occurred.
-(For instance, if you were assaulted in the City of Houston, contact the Houston Police Department.)
+- If you want to report a crime that has already occurred, or if you want to follow-up on filing charges, you must contact the law enforcement agency that responds to where the incident occurred.
+For instance, if you were assaulted in the City of Houston, contact the Houston Police Department.

-- Contact the law enforcement agency listed below for case investigation and, if appropriate, filing charges.
+- Contact the appropriate law enforcement agency case investigation:

 - Baytown Police Department 281-425-1050 or 281-425-1051